-The resolution in respect of this Proposal 4 is an ordinary resolution that requires the affirmative vote of the majority of the votes cast (meaning the number of shares voted "FOR" this Proposal 4 must exceed the number of shares voted "AGAINST" this Proposal 4).
+The resolution in respect of this Proposal 4 is an ordinary resolution that requires the affirmative vote of the majority of the votes cast in person or by proxy (meaning the number of shares voted "FOR" this Proposal 4 must exceed the number of shares voted "AGAINST" this Proposal 4).
 Abstentions and broker non-votes will have no effect on the outcome of this Proposal 4 because they are not considered to be votes cast.

-The text of the resolution in respect of Proposal 4 is as follows:
+The text of the resolution in respect of this Proposal 4 is as follows: